-Most of us have an Internet connection these days, but as you’ll be working from home, it’s important to be sure that it’s fast and reliable.
+Most of us have an Internet connection these days, but as you’ll be working from home, it’s important to be sure that it’s fast and reliable like internet packages offered by ATT Bundles (check it out).
 If you don’t have a good, consistent connection, it’s going to cause problems.
 If you find that you frequently can’t get work done because your Internet’s down, you’ll eventually lose clients, or be forced to return to the office if you’re an employee.

 Printer and Scanner

 You may not think you’ll use a printer/scanner much in your day-to-day tasks, but they’re relatively inexpensive – in fact, you can get a wireless color printer with a copier and scanner for well under $100.
 You’ll need it for signing forms, contracts, and more.

 A High-Quality Chair

 When you’re working all day at a desk, your chair is something you shouldn’t skimp on.
 It’s worth it to invest in a high-quality chair which you should not only be able to adjust the height, but look for something that’s shaped to match the natural contour of your spine to provide lumbar support.
 If it has armrests, it will help take some of the strain off your neck and shoulders.
 The armrests should also be adjustable so that you can position them in a way that is most comfortable for resting your arms, which means you’ll be less likely to slouch.